mleisher/JuliaTidbits/README.md

 # JuliaTidbits
 Random Julia code/modules that might be useful to someone.

+<h5>Fortuna.jl</h5>
+Implements only the generator of Ferguson and Schneier's Fortuna cryptographically secure PRNG.

 <h5>Getifaddrs.jl</h5>
 Implements getifaddrs() for Julia.
 Some of the exports may collide with other modules, if they export AF_INET and or AF_INET6.